-Follow these steps to automatically approve the switch:
+Follow these steps to automatically approve a switch:

 - 1. Create a registration rule for the switch.
-See Creating Switch Registration Rules on page 123 for more information. - 2.
-Configure the switch to register and join the SmartZone controller.
-See ICX Switch Configuration and Behavior for more information.
+Refer to Creating Switch Registration Rules on page 140 for more information. - Configure the switch to register and join the SmartZone controller.
+Refer to ICX Switch Configuration and Behavior for more information.